jkeung/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

 Python lists and sets are similar because they are both a collection of elements.
 They differ because lists can contain duplicates and are ordered, whereas sets only contain unique values and are unordered.
 Sets are faster in terms of finding if an element exists, but is slower when it comes to iterating over its contents.
-This is because sets are unordered.s
+This is because sets are unordered.

 ---